finmoorhouse/fin/src/writing/podcast-advice.md

 - **Veering off on fun tangents.** Some of the best moments in previous episodes have come from guests

-- **Concrete examples.** Especially when explaining abstract or technical ideas, concrete examples and s
+- **Concrete examples.** Especially when explaining abstract or technical ideas, give multiple examples.
+Especially numbers and stories with named people.
+I can't think of a particular interview where this is done exceptionally well, so you'll have to guess why this is useful.

 ### Building a website and social media presence